angx-system/angeliax/SCHEMA.md

 name, no description, no separate identity — the keypair is the library's identity.

+A library is a Hyperbee derived from the keypair, listing the keypair's own node keys and its replicated feed keys, announced on Hyperswarm under its own discovery key.
+Any client holding the address can read it directly.

 A library is distinct from a base.
 A base belongs to a physical space and stays when stewards rotate.
 A library belongs to a keypair.

+---

+## Verification

+Verified status is never stored as a field.
+It is computed live, by every client independently, from whatever feeds that client currently holds — a pure function: the same inputs (the subject being checked, and the feeds held) always produce the same output, on any device.

+A base is verified if it holds an active Partner Log entry — a `formed` entry with no later `dissolved` entry, confirmed independently in both bases' own feeds, with neither side retired.

+A node is verified if it is currently held in the Collection Log (an `added` entry with no later `removed` entry) of a base that is itself currently verified.

+The result of this check is one of three states:

+- **verified** — checked, and it holds.
+- **unverified** — checked, and it does not hold.
+- **unknown** — the client does not yet hold the feeds needed to check (the curating base's own feed, its Partner Log, or the partner's feed).
+Unknown is not a failure state; it resolves to verified or unverified as the missing feeds replicate.

+Witness gating cannot be enforced at write time — nothing stops a keypair from appending a witness-shaped entry to its own feed, regardless of whether it holds a verified node.
+It is enforced at read time instead: every client and base independently evaluates the author's status and excludes unverified or unknown authors from witness-gated views and from Witness Signal ID eligibility.
+Excluded signals are marked, not deleted, per Constraint 8 — an author's later verification applies retroactively to signals already written.

+For a witness signal to actually reach a curating base or steward: a witness's client announces, on the observed node's own Hyperswarm topic, that it holds witness signals for that node and where its library can be found.
+A base already stands on that same topic to replicate the node it curates, so it receives the announcement as a matter of course — no separate notification path or feed entry is required.
+The same mechanism answers whether a steward can see which bases currently curate their own node: the steward's client can query the same topic to see which other clients are currently connected to it.

+Verified status is never inherited.
+If a curating base's last active partnership goes inactive, every node whose only path to verification ran through it loses verified status immediately, regardless of any Successor Base ID named later.
+Past witness signals on the node remain permanently valid entries regardless, per Constraint 8 — only their current admissibility is re-evaluated.

+---

+## Ordering

+A Timestamp field, wherever it appears in this schema, is self-reported by the writing device's own clock.
+It is not provably true — nothing prevents a steward from appending an entry today carrying a date from months ago.
+No rule in this specification depends on a timestamp being accurate; timestamps are display information only.

+Order between entries in the same feed is proven by sequence position, not by timestamp.
+Order between entries in different feeds is proven only by citation: a witness signal referencing a Referenced Signal, or a Partner Log entry citing a Collection Log Entry ID, provably came after the entry it cites.
+Anywhere this schema would otherwise require knowing which of two things happened first across separate feeds, that citing relationship establishes it — not the recorded time.

 ---